KarimChukfeh/e-tour/v2/docs/TechnicalDocumentation.md

 - normal enrollees are registered through the factory with their real `entryFee`,
 - EL2 abandoned-pool claimants are explicitly registered with `entryFee = 0` before conclusion,
-- ML3 replacement players are explicitly registered with `entryFee = 0` when they are added to the tournament by replacement.
+- ML3 replacement players are match-level replacements, so they can receive profile match records without automatically receiving a tournament enrollment record.

 ### Conclusion-Time Result Push